I am so proud. I wrote The Augmented Man in April of 1990. Now I’m holding copies in my hands.

 AJ passed and I got another agent.
 She loved the book.
 Could I add 30,000 words to it?

-Because it was too short.
+Because (at 85k words) it was too short (I reedited it to its present 97k words).
 Thirty-k words longer and she was sure she could land it.
 I added 30k words, edited, proofed, and sent the rewrite to her in under a month.

 Didn’t hear from her.
 Called and got “Oh, on second thought, no, I don’t think this is a good enough novel.
 Besides, there’s too much out there already like it.”